Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: The AGN Origin of Local LRDs

 Figure~\ref{fig:drwfitting} presents the DRW model fits to the light curves of J092834+292136 and J115438+065025, demonstrating that their variability is consistent with AGN-like stochastic behavior.
 Figure~\ref{fig:tauMbh} further shows the comparison between the inferred DRW timescales $\tau_{\rm DRW}$ and black hole mass.
 Within the observed scatter, both sources are consistent with the empirical $M_{\rm BH}-\tau$ relation established for the AGN population \citep{Wang2023MNRAS.521...99W, Burke2021Sci...373..789B}.
 Their $\rm SF_\infty$ derived from the DRW model lies near the upper end of the $\rm SF_\infty$ distribution of local dwarf AGNs (see Figure~\ref{fig:SFMbh}).
+This does not necessarily imply that they are typical type I AGNs, as they differ from classical unobscured AGNs in both their emission-line diagnostics and SEDs.

 Based on Sections~\ref{sec:drwmodel} and \ref{sec:upperlimit}, we derive the upper limits on $\rm SF_\infty$ for all sources.
-As shown in Figure~\ref{fig:SFMbh}, the $\rm SF_\infty$ upper limits of most local LRDs (light-green stars) are clustered around 0.2 mag, lying near the upper end of the $\rm SF_\infty$ distribution observed in dwarf AGNs.
-Such variability amplitudes can be explained by AGN variability alone for systems accreting at sub- to super-Eddington ratios, consistent with the scenario proposed for high-redshift LRDs.
+As shown in Figure~\ref{fig:SFMbh}, the $\rm SF_\infty$ upper limits of most local LRDs (light green stars) are clustered around 0.2 mag, lying near the upper end of the $\rm SF_\infty$ distribution observed in dwarf AGNs.
+Such variability amplitudes can be explained by AGN variability alone for systems accreting at sub- to super-Eddington ratios, consistent with the scenario proposed for high-$z$ LRDs.
 Alternatively, the observed variability may be diluted by host-galaxy light.
 We note that J003515+084859 exhibits an extremely low $\rm SF_\infty$ upper limit, which is most likely attributable to the low cadence of its light curves, leading to an underestimation.

 Compared to high-$z$ LRDs, the distribution of $\rm SF_\infty$ upper limits for the local analogs appears more concentrated.
 It is worth noting that a subset of high-$z$ LRDs exhibits extremely low variability upper limits.
-However, the high-redshift samples currently suffer from low cadence and short baseline, and their reported upper limits may not be as conservative as previously expected (see the discussion in Section~\ref{sec:underestimation}).
-Instead, their variability amplitudes may be systematically underestimated.
-Moreover, most existing high-redshift samples are selected photometrically \citep[e.g., ][]{Zhang2025ApJ...985..119Z} and lack spectroscopic confirmation, which may induce contamination.
+However, the high-$z$ samples currently suffer from low cadence and short baseline, and their reported upper limits may not be as conservative as previously expected (see the discussion in Section~\ref{sec:underestimation}).
+Instead, their variability amplitudes may be underestimated.
+Moreover, most existing high-$z$ samples are selected photometrically \citep[e.g., ][]{Zhang2025ApJ...985..119Z} and lack spectroscopic confirmation, which may induce contamination.

 Taking into account the potential underestimation/overestimation of variability in LRD measurements, we compute the average value of $\mathrm{SF}_\infty$ upper limit for the LRD population (red triangle).
 This value is very close to the upper limits of the majority of local LRDs, further supporting the similarity in variability properties between local analogs and LRDs.